Personal Safety Information

 - Ensure laptop and desktop computers are secured using locks and cables available at retail stores or online.

-- Do not hide keys outside, leave it with a trusted neighbour.
+- Do not hide keys outside, leave it with a trusted neighbor.

 - Draw your curtains or window shades when not at home.